Hanging art in your home can provide the decorating boost it needs to elevate the look and feel of your spaces from inhabited to stylish and lived-in.

 7. Gather your collected pieces together

 “If you’ve chosen a more eclectic style for your interior, you have greater scope to collect pieces of interest from your life and travels and display them together,” says Lara.
 “Artworks within the eclectic space can once again become a collection – but best to keep a common theme.
-This is also a great opportunity to hang your art in a salon-style.
+This is also a great opportunity to hang your art in a gallery-style arrangement.
 You can almost get away with anything, so really feel free to go for it.”